microsoft/bedrock/gitops/rings/RingsImplementation.md

 6. Run these steps from the very beginning, from the SRC to ACR pipeline, and shortly you should see a new release kicked off for the newly built ACR image.
 Check the pull requests page to see if a new PR is opened against the service HLD!

 When you push a new branch, a pull request should be open for that ring against the service HLD.
 Make sure that the SRC to ACR pipeline is triggered for all branches (not just master) to allow new rings to be pull requested.

 ### Service HLD to Materialized Manifest

 The Service HLD to Materialized Manifest pipeline resembles the [Manifest Generation Pipeline](https://github.com/microsoft/bedrock/blob/master/gitops/azure-devops/ManifestGeneration.md) with the **requirements** to specify the following environment variables:

 ```
-HLD_PATH= the git url to the Flatpack HLD repo
+HLD_PATH = the git url to the Flatpack HLD repo
 (e.g. https://github.com/bnookala/hello-rings-flatpack)

-MANIFEST_REPO= the git url to the materialized manifest repo
+MANIFEST_REPO = the git url to the materialized manifest repo
 (e.g. https://github.com/bnookala/hello-rings-flatpack-materialized)
 ```